 In most of Africa, the Middle East and Latin America, you don’t see colourful recycling bins as often as you do in western countries.

 The infrastructure for kerbside waste collection (let alone recycling) just isn’t available in most of the world.
 In major cities like Dar es Salaam, only 40% of the trash makes it to municipal processing facilities, the remainder mostly being dumped by the road in informal (illegal) sites.

-At the same time, plastic use is going up globally.
-The World Economic Forum thinks that globally we’ll produce double the annual amount of plastic within 20 years.
 Most of this increase in trash production comes from the less-developed world, where we’ve seen trash production triple over the last fifteen years.